-The ASCS will launch in Q1, 2025 and has been designed with industry input in response to market demands throughout the supply chain.
-Once certified the Participant will be able to verify or make claims about their supply chains to their customers and stakeholders as well as aligning with legal requirements in this area.
+The ASCS has been designed with industry input in response to market demands throughout the supply chain.
+Once certi ied the Participant will be able to verify or make claims about their supply chains to their customers and stakeholders as well as aligning with legal requirements in this area.